-Since the introduction of the 2 year old free childcare entitlement in 2014, the percentage of eligible families in Milton Keynes accessing this entitlement has increased year on year.
-In 2020, entitlement take-up was 71% compared to the 69% national average.
-Due to the impact of the Covid-19 pandemic figures for 2021 are not available
+Since the introduction of the 2 year old free childcare entitlement in 2014 the percentage of eligible families in Milton Keynes accessing this entitlement had increased year on year.
+Due to the Coronavirus pandemic in 2020 take up rates dropped and stayed low for the following years.
+More recently, take-up rate is increasing matching that of 2018/19.
+The 2022 early years census reported 74% take-up in Milton Keynes, compared to the national average of 72%.